toppa/Post-to-Post-Links-II/readme.txt

 You can also specify a named anchor for the link, and enter any additional attributes you need (such as an "id" or "name" for use with javascript or css).

 It includes a button for the visual editor to launch the dialog form for looking up posts.
 If you prefer the HTML editor, you can install my [Extensible HTML Editor Buttons](http://wordpress.org/extend/plugins/extensible-html-editor-buttons/) plugin, and Post-to-Post Links II will use it to register a button in the HTML editor button bar.

+For posts not yet published (pending, future, or draft) Post-to-Post Links II won't try to link to them.
+Instead it shows the link text along with a note saying the post is not published yet (with both inside css classes if you want to style the appearance).

 It is multi-site compatible.